smenjas/educational-content/computers.md

 [Pocket](https://getpocket.com/) lets you save articles to read later.

-The worst lie told in school is that Wikipedia is an inaccurate source of information.
-It is more accurate than the Encyclopedia Britannica.
-It is a summary of the most influential books and publications in history, with references.
+The worst lie told in school is that Wikipedia is inaccurate.
+It is [just as accurate as the Encyclopedia Britannica](https://www.nature.com/articles/438900a), and covers far more.
+Wikipedia is a summary of the most influential books and publications in history, with references.
 It is not just made up: people continuously check it for errors, and ruthlessly correct them.
 You can try to vandalize it, but anyone can see what you did by looking at the page history, and your edits will be reverted if they're not factual.

 Don't let yourself sit in a rut.
 Explore, learn, create, and share!